 Healthcare providers will check your child's blood pressure, heart rate, breathing rate, and temperature.
 They will also ask you or your child about his pain.
 These vital signs give information about your child's current health.

 - A fasting test may be done.
-Caregivers watch your infant closely during a period of time in which your infant does not eat.
+Healthcare providers watch your infant closely during a period of time in which your infant does not eat.
 This test is done to cause hypoglycemia to occur.
-When hypoglycemia occurs, caregivers will do tests to find the cause.
+When hypoglycemia occurs, healthcare providers will do tests to find the cause.

 - Urine tests are done to check your infant's levels of ketones and sugar.
-This test tells caregivers how well his blood glucose is being managed, and if he needs more tests.
+This test tells healthcare providers how well his or her blood glucose is being managed, and if he or she needs more tests.